LeonHeidelbach/trailblazer.nvim/README.md

 | `buffer_local_chron`                        | Only current buffer marks are traversed chronologically.                                                                                                                            |
 | `buffer_local_line_sorted`                  | Only current buffer marks are traversed from BOF to EOF.                                                                                                                            |

+### Mark symbols

+Mark symbols allow you to see at a glance which of your marks is the newest, where the current mark cursor is located and which mark is the next or previous to be traversed from the current mark cursor position.
+As soon as multiple mark symbols would be displayed in the same line, only the last one will be shown as well as the total number of mark symbols within that line that.
+You can set all mark symbols to any **one** character you like.
+If you set it to more than one character, the second one will be cut off as soon as multiple marks are displayed in the same line and the number of marks will be shown as the first character instead.
+There can only be **two** characters displayed in the symbol line at all times.
+If you set any mark symbol to an empty string (i.e. `""`), it will be disabled.
+All mark symbols can be styled through their respective highlight groups.

 ## 💻 User commands

 Arguments annotated with `?` can be omitted.
 If omitted, the current window, buffer, cursor position